determined-ai/determined/docs/model-dev-guide/create-experiment.rst

 -  A command with arguments, run in the container

+If you're using AMD ROCm GPUs, make sure to specify ``slot_type: rocm`` in your experiment configuration.
+For more information on ROCm support, see :ref:`AMD ROCm Support <rocm-support>`.

 For distributed training, separate the launcher that starts distributed workers from your training script, which typically runs each worker.
 The distributed training launcher must: